 it's up to you - all the talk, great diet and training strategies and schedules mean little, unless you put these into practice!
 The sweat, dedication, persistent intensity with a good diet, variety and training form, I leave to you!

 If you bring all of these elements into your upper back training, your shirt size is going to increase!
-Thanks for stopping by, I hope training upper back helped you out, DWT.
+Thanks for stopping by, I hope training upper back has helped you out, DWT.